svalinn/DAGMC/doc/usersguide/get_install.rst

 Note that the '-D' in front of CMAKE_INSTALL_PREFIX, and all of the configuration variables, defines the variable for the cmake system.

-From the base level of the DAGMC repo create a build directory and navigate to it.
+From the base level of the DAGMC repository create a build directory and navigate to it.
 ::
     prompt%> cd $HOME/dagmc_bld/DAGMC
     prompt%> mkdir bld